 Bailment is the process of placing personal property or goods in the temporary custody or control of another.
-The custodian or holder of the property, who’s responsible for the safe keeping and return of the property, is know as the bailee.
-The person who delivers or transfers the property to the bailee is known as the bailor.
-For a bailment to be valid, the bailee must have actual physical control of the property with the intent to possess it.
-The bailee is generally not entitled to the use of the property while it’s in his possession.
-A bailor can demand to have the property returned to him at any time.
+The custodian or holder of the property, who's responsible for the safe keeping and return of the property, is know as the "bailee."
+The person who delivers or transfers the property to the bailee is known as the "bailor."

 Types of Bailment

 A constructive bailment occurs when circumstances create an obligation for the bailee to protect the goods.
-With a constructive bailment, the bailment is implied by law.
-In the case of a tenant, roommate, or boyfriend or girlfriend abandoning property, an involuntary bailment might be created.
-Depending on the laws of the jurisdiction, the landlord or remaining tenants may have a duty to care for the property and return it to the abandoning tenant.
+The bailment is implied by law.
+For instance, in the case of a tenant, roommate, or boyfriend or girlfriend abandoning property, an involuntary bailment might be created.
+Depending on the laws of the jurisdiction, a landlord or remaining tenants may have a duty to care for and even return property left behind by an abandoning tenant.

-A bailment may also be a gratuitous bailment for which there’s no payment.
-A gratuitous bailment occurs when someone finds lost property and protects it himself or places it in the custody of another, such as the police, until the lawful owner can be located.
+A bailment may also be a gratuitous bailment, for which there's no payment.
+A gratuitous bailment occurs when someone finds lost property and protects it or places it in the custody of another, such as the police, until the lawful owner can be located.

 Bailee's Duty of Care